carbonyl iron, desiccated ferrous sulfate, ferrous fumarate, ferrous gluconate, ferrous sulfate

 Taking daily doses of iron above the recommended amount may cause iron to build up in your body.
 This can lead to iron overload.
 This harms the liver and causes cirrhosis.
 It can also damage the heart, pancreas, pituitary gland, and other organs.
 This condition is called acquired hemochromatosis.

 Taking in too much iron is also linked with heart disease.
-Studies are also looking at if too much iron plays a role in some types of cancer.
+Studies are also looking at whether too much iron plays a role in some types of cancer.

 Many blood diseases can cause anemia.
 Taking iron supplements can mask these issues.
 This can cause them to go undiagnosed.
 Some blood diseases, if treated with iron, may cause iron overload.
 They include: